 Clay barring is an effective and popular way to deep clean a car’s paint, but it’s not without risks.
 Before opting to clay bar your car, you should be aware of the potential drawbacks.

 When done incorrectly, clay barring can cause scratches, marring marks, or even etching on your car’s paint surface.
-This can occur when the clay isn’t lubricated properly with a special detailing spray or if you use too much pressure while rubbing the bar over the paint.
-Clay bars can also pick up contaminants from previous surfaces they were used on if they weren’t washed properly in between uses.
+This can occur when the clay isn’t lubricated properly with a special detailing spray / clay lubricant, or if you use too much pressure while rubbing the bar over the paint.
+Clay bars can also pick up contaminants from previous surfaces they were placed on if they weren’t stored properly in between uses.

 Using a clay bar that is too abrasive for your paint type could also result in damage.
 Knowing which grade of clay bar is appropriate for your car’s finish before using it is important to avoid any potential harm to your vehicle’s exterior surfaces.